 Storm Petrel Population Model: The objective is to quantify sources of mortality including that associated with offshore installations to assess that effect on the species population biology in relation to other mortality factors over the species life cycle.
-Work started in April 2022, and the focus over the last 11 months has been data collation and the construction and analysis of the complex survival module spanning data from six colonies in Atlantic Canada.
-This module is almost complete with the recent addition of the 2022 data and undergoing final QA/QC with project collaborators.
-The colony census data was recently compiled, and the overall state-space model framework has been drafted.
-Work in 2023 will focus on completion of that state-space model.
-Project completion is targeted for Q1 2025.
+Work started in April 2022 with work continuing on the data collation and the construction and analysis of the complex survival module spanning data from six colonies in Atlantic Canada.
+Project completion is targeted for the first quarter of 2025.